cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 As in any other game, the hiring process has specific rules.

 Understanding the hiring process is also essential, as it varies depending on the size of the company.
-For instance, larger companies may involve multiple stages, including initial HR screenings, interviews with hiring managers, and external/internal job postings and background checks.
+For instance, getting hired at larger companies may involve multiple stages, including initial HR screenings, interviews with managers, and external/internal job postings and even formal background checks via third party companies.
-Smaller companies and startups might have a more streamlined process.
+Smaller organizations and startups might have a more streamlined process.

 To get an idea, here's an overview of how the hiring process works: